 The Smart City concept has become a key factor in sustainable urban development.
 It is a compilation of urban planning strategies with lots of far-reaching benefits, including efficient distribution of resources, speed of policy implementations, seamless communication, and a range of environmental benefits.
-Today, smart cities are blooming in every corner of the globe, with Singapore, Copenhagen, Amsterdam, and Oslo as undisputable frontrunners for this new trend.
-Here are four major Smart City technologies that are gaining considerable traction and are universally adopted in the modern evolution of smart cities.
+Today, smart cities are blooming in every corner of the globe, with Singapore, Copenhagen, Amsterdam, and Oslo as indisputable frontrunners for this new trend.
+Here are four major smart city technologies that are gaining considerable traction and are universally adopted in the modern evolution of smart cities.

 4 Smart City Technologies

 The novel application of the Internet of Things (IoT) has enabled smart city practices on a global scale.
 This modern technology equips the city with the capability of monitoring, controlling, and managing urban facilities and devices remotely, as well as creating new insights and actionable information from quantitative streams of real-time data.
 IoT has its underlying significance in the overall development of smart cities, particularly in the enhancement of urban interconnectivity.
 These IoT devices contain smart sensors, actuators, monitoring devices, and AI programmes through which a city can substantially improve its urban accessibility and mobility, promote social inclusiveness, increase energy efficiency, and, eventually, reach the goal of practising sustainability.